Harshh206/Classification-and-Captioning-Aircraft-Damage-Using-Pretrained-Models/README.md

 - Matplotlib, Pillow

 ---

 ## 📊 Final Output
--A trained model capable of classifying aircraft images into "dent" and "crack" categories, enabling automated aircraft damage detection.
+- A trained model capable of classifying aircraft images into "dent" and "crack" categories, enabling automated aircraft damage detection.
--A Transformer-based model that generates captions and summaries of images
+- A Transformer-based model that generates captions and summaries of images